aksh05/news-feed/README.md

 This app let people be updated on lates news.

 #Following are the technologies uses:
--The app is built bu using bootstrap and the CSS methodolgy used is ACSS -Angularjs is used as the javscript framework where in view, model and controller is seperated.
+-The app is built by using bootstrap and the CSS methodolgy used is ACSS -Angularjs is used as the javscript framework wherein view, model and controller is seperated.
 Controller makes use of factories and services to fetch stories.
 -Angularjs is used as it provides a simpler and efficient way to build single page application.

 #Following are the items which are left off